 Having to cinch your belt a hole tighter.

 That’s a lot of stuff to celebrate, right?
 Little things matter, folks!
-Now don’t forget to celebrate!
+Now don’t forget to celebrate your small life changes!

 Celebrating your successes in any area of life can lead to a more positive outlook.
-This, I believe, can totally change where your life is headed and how far you’ll go.
+This, I believe, can totally change where your life is headed and how far you’ll go – and that’s a big deal.

-When it comes to weight loss, however, I believe that it’s KEY to staying on track.
+When it comes to weight loss, however, I believe that it’s KEY to staying on track to good health.
 So celebrate even the smallest of victories and you’ll be encouraged to keep going.
+I hope this list of NSVS

 Here are a few ideas on how to celebrate your victories and reward your hard work: